5ymph0en1x/SyTrage/README.md

 # SyTrage
-Statistical Arbitrage using OANDA's API.
+Statistical Arbitrage script using OANDA's API for autotrading Forex.

 This script will focus on detecting imbalances between 6 currency pairs.